 Updating the ‘Vitality Age’ Calculator

 The Vitality Age calculator gives individuals a snapshot of their overall health.
-The calculator bases its calculations on lifestyle choices (diet, alcohol consumption, exercise etc.) and clinical factors, such as blood pressure or body-mass index.
+Calculations are based on lifestyle choices (diet, alcohol consumption, exercise etc.) and clinical factors, such as blood pressure or body-mass index.

 RAND Europe was commissioned by Discovery group of companies, part of Discovery Limited, to update the existing algorithm and underlying data of the calculator in order to improve its accuracy.
 In particular, the study looked at: